 - The launcher shall be powered by gravity only, no springs/elastic bands/electric or any other power source.

-- The distance shall be measured horizontally, from a vertical line off the part of the mechanism nearest the ring, to the front of the ring.
+- The distance shall be measured horizontally, from a vertical line off the part of the mechanism nearest the ring, to the centre of the ring.
 (So no, you can’t build a tower and just drop it in!)

 - Members who are not entering the challenge shall be invited to judge whether the ball has passed through the ring.